 And, as Thursdays are the new Fridays, it's the perfect day to bunk off work early, round up your pals or workmates and head to one of Brisbane’s best bars for an after work drink (or two).

 A favourite James Street watering hole, Gerard’s Bar is the perfect place for an after-work tipple.
 Both a bar and charcuterie house, the little sister to iconic Brisbane bistro, Gerard’s, this little gem offers excellent drinking with bevvies designed to complement the artisan meats and salami that are made-in-house.
-And once you flash your Urban Feast card (get yours here) to get $25 off the group bill, you’ve basically gotten your post-work wines for free—we won’t say no to that.

 Here’s where you’ll find live music every night of the week and a cocktail list more enticing than whatever was on slide 327 of that presentation you had to sit through today.
 If you only have time for one drink, make it a pot of Brooklyn Standard’s house brew, Brooklyn Lager: statistically proven virility with every sip.